NMT MANAGEMENT INC

 Violation of these rules and standards of conduct will not be tolerated.
-Massage Revolution also may bring the matter to the attention of appropriate law enforcement authorities.
+NMT Management Inc. also may bring the matter to the attention of appropriate law enforcement authorities.

-In order to enforce this policy, Massage Revolution reserves the right to conduct searches of Company property or Employee’s and/or their personal property, and to implement other measures necessary to deter and detect abuse of this policy.
+In order to enforce this policy, NMT Management Inc. reserves the right to conduct searches of Company property or employee’s and/or their personal property, and to implement other measures necessary to deter and detect abuse of this policy.

-A Employee’s conviction on a charge of illegal sale or possession of any controlled substance while off Company property will not be tolerated because such conduct, even though off duty, reflects adversely on Massage Revolution.
-In addition, the Company must keep people who sell or possess controlled substances off Company premises in order to keep the controlled substances themselves off the premises.
+An employee’s conviction on a charge of illegal sale or possession of any controlled substance while off Company property will not be tolerated because such conduct, even though off duty, reflects adversely on NMT Management Inc. In addition, the Company must keep people who sell or possess controlled substances off Company premises in order to keep the controlled substances themselves off the premises.

-Massage Revolution will encourage and reasonably accommodate Employee’s with alcohol or drug dependencies to seek treatment and/or rehabilitation.
-Employee desiring such assistance should request a treatment or rehabilitation leave.
+NMT Management Inc. will encourage and reasonably accommodate employee’s with alcohol or drug dependencies to seek treatment and/or rehabilitation. employee desiring such assistance should request a treatment or rehabilitation leave.
 The Company is not obligated, however, to continue to employ any person whose performance of essential job duties is impaired because of drug or alcohol use, nor is the Company obligated to re-employ any person who has participated in treatment and/or rehabilitation if that person’s job performance remains impaired as a result of dependency.
-Additionally, Employee’s who are given the opportunity to seek treatment and/or rehabilitation, but fail to successfully overcome their dependency or problem, will not automatically be given a second opportunity to seek treatment and/or rehabilitation.
-This policy on treatment and rehabilitation is not intended to affect the Company’s treatment of Employees who violate the regulations described previously.
-Rather, rehabilitation is an option for an Employee who acknowledges a chemical dependency and voluntarily seeks treatment to end that dependency.
+Additionally, employees who are given the opportunity to seek treatment and/or rehabilitation, but fail to successfully overcome their dependency or problem, will not automatically be given a second opportunity to seek treatment and/or rehabilitation.
+This policy on treatment and rehabilitation is not intended to affect the Company’s treatment of employees who violate the regulations described previously.
+Rather, rehabilitation is an option for an employee who acknowledges a chemical dependency and voluntarily seeks treatment to end that dependency.

 Prohibited Video Recording

-Massage Revolution prohibits the use of recording devices in any area of the work area.
-Employees should not bring video recording equipment (including cell phones with cameras) into the work area.
+NMT Management Inc. prohibits the use of recording devices in any area of the work area. employees should not bring video recording equipment (including cell phones with cameras) into the work area.

-In order to assure orderly operations and provide the best possible work environment, Massage Revolution expects employees to follow rules of conduct that will protect the interests and safety of personnel.
+In order to assure orderly operations and provide the best possible work environment, NMT Management Inc. expects employees to follow rules of conduct that will protect the interests and safety of personnel.
 It is not possible to list all the forms of behavior that are considered unacceptable in the workplace, but the following are examples of infractions of rules of conduct that may result in disciplinary action, including suspension, demotion, or termination of employment.

 – Calling off without reasonable notice